Vets-Who-Code/web-curriculum/README.md

    - Exposure to P = NP
 - Horse Race: critical thinking question
    - An analysis on brute force vs optimization
-- The Call Stack
+- Data Structures and The Call Stack
-   - How code is interpreted and handled
+   - Call Stack: How code is interpreted and handled
+   - What is a Stack?
+A Queue?
+A map?
+A Tree?
+A Graph?
 - Recursion
    - With Call Stack as a foundation, study Recursion
    - Factorial to start